 - Interior Print color (either black and white or color)

 - Paper color.
 Nook recommends creme paper with b&w printing.

 Book File Upload

-You can upload the Word doc file to CreateSpace and Nook.
-This is another reason to start with CreateSpace.
+You can upload the Word doc file to Amazon and Nook.
+This is another reason to start with Amazon.
 It will process the Word doc and give you the option to download a reformatted file based on your trim size.
 I highly recommend using their template.

 For Tattered Heart I don’t remember that I had a template option so I formatted the size and margins manually.
 It’s surprisingly exacting and sometimes difficult to get the margins correct, especially when some pages are just images (like the map of the Princess Kingdoms).
 Also it can be difficult getting the left/right thing sorted out.
 It feels like it took me days, though I can’t remember for sure.

 With Enchanted Storms they had the template.
 While I still made adjustments and ensured my maps were within the margins, it was much simpler and quicker.

 You can then use that same Word file to upload your book to Nook Press.

 If you don’t have a different cover for your paperback, now is the time to make it.